-option: Beliefs, Philosophy and Ethics (BPE)
+Option: Beliefs, Philosophy and Ethics (BPE)

 Belief, Philosophy and Ethics is an excellent opportunity to take a step away from other subjects that can be very prescriptive in their nature.
 It gives all students the refreshing opportunity to reflect upon the complexities of human beings, the Universe and their place in it.
+It can help you understand the world that you live in.

 84% of the world's population follow a named religion and over half of the remaining 16% believe in some kind of higher power.
 Spirituality is of concern to nearly all of us.
-In order to understand each other we need have an understanding of belief.
+In order to understand each other and the communities we live in, we need have an understanding of belief.